Cave Hill Cemetery: History

 Before the era of large municipal parks, it was common for cities to promote a garden cemetery as a green oasis and recreation destination, and Louisville was no exception.
-This largely ended with the opening of nearby Cherokee Park in 1892.
+Leading up to Cave Hill's formal dedication on July 25, 1848, the Louisville Daily Courier promoted this idea with multiple articles singing the praises of rural cemeteries.
+Wrote the Courier, "ladies and gentlemen of the city, visit these grounds on the day of consecration, and see the beauties of the place."
+This movement simmered with the opening of nearby Cherokee Park in 1892.

 After administrators sold several acres of land for the burial of Union soldiers during the Civil War, local Confederate supporters purchased nearby land as well.
 Several deceased patients from the Brown General Hospital and other nearby army medical facilities were interred in Cave Hill Cemetery.

 Johnston's farmhouse (in what is now sections 33 and 34) was converted to the city's pesthouse, and was demolished in 1872.
 Also in 1872, Beechhurst Sanitarium was built near the pesthouse and the modern Grinstead entrance.
 Beechurst was torn down in 1936.

 The entrance lodge and main gates were designed by Louisville architect William H. Reddin in 1880 in the style of Italian Renaissance Revival.

 The grounds were expanded and remapped in 1888 to their modern size of nearly 300 acre.
 In the 1980s, razor wire was added to the brick walls surrounding Cave Hill to keep out after-hours visitors.

 The first scenic overlook for the cemetery, Twin Lakes Scenic Overlook, opened on August 20, 2008.

-Buildings and grounds
+Entrances, buildings and memorials

-The signature Baxter Avenue entrance, called the Broadway Entrance by the cemetery, was completed in 1892.
+The signature Baxter Avenue entrance, called the "Broadway Entrance" by the cemetery, was completed in 1892.
 The Corinthian-style building includes a 2000 lb bell in its clock tower.
 The tower, once the tallest structure for miles, was frequently hit by lightning and last renovated in 2001.

 The Grinstead Drive entrance was built in 1913.
 The third public entrance on the residential street of Dearing Court was closed as of 2007.
 Another public entrance, also no longer in use, was built off Payne Street in 1910, closest to the military sections.
 There are several service entrances around the perimeter.

 Other buildings include the stone office building near the lake, and the Rustic Shelter House built in 1892 at a cost of $565.

-The cemetery contains monuments and graves of three Union generals.
-The 32nd Indiana Monument, also known as the "August Bloedner Monument", is separately on the National Register.
+The cemetery contains monuments and graves of three Union army generals.
+The 32nd Indiana Monument, also known as the August Bloedner Monument, is separately on the National Register.

+Beargrass Creek, cave

-The middle fork of Beargrass Creek runs through Cave Hill, and a source stream flowing into the creek roughly divides the cemetery in new (eastern) and old (western) sections.
+The middle fork of Beargrass Creek runs through Cave Hill, and a source stream flowing into the creek roughly divides the cemetery in the new (eastern) and old (western) sections.
 That stream flows from a spring near the cave that gave the property its name.
 The cave can be entered for about 30 ft, and then there is a marginal amount of crawl space beyond that, however the cave is officially off limits.
 There are also five man-made lakes.